All Episodes

 It's really about does it benefit them politically?

-And you know, to expose such hypocrisy, it's like, you know, fishing in a barrel.
+And, you know, to expose such hypocrisy, it's like, you know, fishing in a barrel.

-It's it's easy, it's simple.
+It's simple.

-You're gonna catch them.
+You're going to catch them.

 You like Jewel?